kkew3/cdbm/README.md

 `~/.config/cdbm` directory will be created if not exists.
 This directory will be used to hold:

 - `~/.config/cdbm/cdbm`: The bookmark file, which defines all bookmarked directories.
 You may freely edit yourself.
+The format of each line is: either `<bookmark-key> <path>` for bookmark, or `# ...` for comment.
 - `~/.config/cdbm/count`: A json file containing how many times you've used `cdbm` on each bookmarked directory.

 ## Companion Vim ftplugin